erykwho/python-testing-by-examples/docs/en/mocking/examples/mocking-a-method-call.md

 mock.assert_called_once_with()
 ````

 Does it look weird to you?
-Check this [brief explanation of how mock works][mock-object], the come here again.
+Check this [brief explanation of how mock works][the-mock-object], the come here again.

 ### Using MagicMock